joscoh/b3/doc/refman/statements.md

 The three variations of `IfContinuation` gives a streamlined syntax for writing cascading `if` statements, but are semantically equivalent to putting the `If` or `IfCase` inside a block statement.

-TODO: give an example of how to encode a `match` statement using `val` and an `if` (where each `else` uses quantifier to say there's no value for the previous bound variables).

 ## If-case statements

 ```